SEA-ME/Team_Bugatti_PiRacer/Project 1 - PiRacer/README.md

 ## Teleoperation ( Shanwan gamepad )

 <aside>
-ðŸ’¡ Nintendo Switch Pro Controller is compatible with  kernel version more than 5.16
+?Ÿ’?
+Nintendo Switch Pro Controller is compatible with  kernel version more than 5.16

 </aside>